harishkotra/gaianet-docs/versioned_docs/version-2.0.0/getting-started/install.md

 ## What's installed

-If you install the GaiaNet node in the `$HOME/gaianet` directory by default, you will have the following directories and files after installation:
+If you install the Gaia node in the `$HOME/gaianet` directory by default, you will have the following directories and files after installation:

 * The `$HOME/gaianet/bin` directory contains the GaiaNet CLI tool, frpc binary and Qdrant Vector database binary.
 * The `$HOME/gaianet/` directory contains the `llamaedge-api-server.wasm` and `rag-api-server.wasm` for the LLM inference, dashboard (chatbot ui), nodeid.json for the registering your node, and gaianet-domain binary.